Shivamkan/A_star/README.md

 <h1>How to run<h5>

 1. Make a black and white image(just black(0,0,0)and white(255,255,255)) black is th wall.<br />
+1. Make sure that the image is smaller than or equal to (700,700) pixle<br />
 1. Put a single pixle of red(255,0,0) Which will be the start.<br />
 1. Put a single pixle of blue(0,0,255) Which will be the end.<br />
 1. Paste the image in the same folder as the file.<br />